 Some Certificate II, III and IV TAFE courses will not have prerequisites, and entry may only require a Literacy Language and Numeracy assessment (LLN), which is usually around year 10 level for certificate courses.

 Many institutions have established pathways.
 As an example, they might start with a Certificate IV, then progress (with some units credited) to a two year Advanced Diploma, and then on to the degree (with 1.5 years credit).

 Direct pathways are most common at institutions like RMIT and Swinburne, which offer TAFE and university courses.
 However some TAFEs have paired with specific universities, such as Chisholm/La Trobe to offer similar options.
 And other universities may also offer credit if asked.

-Students who have been home educated for 12 months or longer do have a pathway into VCE thought Virtual School Victoria, the distance education provider.
+Students who have been home educated for 12 months or longer do have a pathway into VCE through Virtual School Victoria, the distance education provider.
 However, most courses which have an ATAR expectation, may also be entered using Open University units.
 Although it may seem counterintuitive, Open University can be less work than VCE.
 Teens choosing Open University are able to focus on subjects of interest and can space the units out over the year, leaving plenty of time for other activities.

 Most universities ask for 2-4 Open University units, though some may specify particular units.
 An advantage of this pathway is that units completed at home may count towards a degree.

 The general enquiry services at most educational institutions are staffed by people who have no information beyond what is available on the website, and may not always give you an accurate answer as a result.
 If you are following an established pathway, that will be enough.
 However, if the situation is less clear cut, or you want to find out which Certificate or Open University unit would be best, you need to speak to someone directly involved in the specific course rather than a general admissions office.
 Open days can be a great way to do this, otherwise email the department and keep corresponding until you are put through to someone who can answer your questions.